ohbarye/rails-react-typescript-docker-example/README.md

-# Rails React TypeScript Docker Example
+# Rails-React-TypeScript-Docker Example

-This is an example application with the following modern technology stacks.
+This is an example application with the following modern web technology stacks.
 With this boilerplate, you can easily start to build your own app.

 - [Ruby](https://www.ruby-lang.org/en/) 2.5.1
 - [Rails](https://rubyonrails.org/) 5.2.0